 What is a record management system?

 A record management system is an essential tool for organizations of all sizes to store, archive, organize, and retrieve records such as policies and procedures.
+Nuxeo document management supports such activities and has the right tools.
 Having an organized record management system helps ensure that all policies and procedures are properly documented and stored so that they can be easily accessed when needed.

 Having the right record management policy is especially important for policymakers who need visibility into the policies and procedures that are in effect and to make sure that they are up-to-date and compliant with legal requirements.
 Although the importance of record management for policies and procedures is paramount, there are different types of record management.